Muckdogs hire minor league groundskeeper with major league dreams

-In 2014, the Dodgers and Diamondbacks played the first MLB regular season games ever in Australia and though Thomas didn't work on the field, he was obsessed with the work of Murray Cook and his crew.
+In 2014, the Dodgers and Diamondbacks played the first MLB regular-season games ever in Australia and though Thomson didn't work on the field, he was obsessed with the work of Murray Cook and his crew.

 That's a level of training that isn't available in places where baseball is more established.

 "It was pretty intense," Thomson said.
 "I got to know a baseball field like the back of my hand.
 I was pretty obsessed with how a baseball field is set up and how it’s made."

 He wanted his fields to be major league quality.

 "Where money and equipment lack, you’ve got to work hard so I just got a real obsession for trying to make it look like fields over here.
 I just tried to make my field look as good as it could in Australia and I compared it to all the U.S. fields.
 I thought if I could do that, that would be like a massive tick on my bucket list."

 He came to the attention of Cook when he was working with Cook's team on the fields for the World Baseball Classic qualifiers.

 Cook's staff recognized the kid's passion, hard work, and knowledge of the craft and asked if he would like to work in the United States at some point and Thomson said that was indeed his goal.
 They said they would be in touch.